Skip to main content

 • combinations of letters and figures that cannot be pronounced as words (XVX Ltd, 100 Ltd, X4R=66 Ltd)

-A business cannot obtain exclusive right to any of these through registration.
-In practice, names of this kind can be registered after something else is added to them, such as a place-name, a person name, an inventive word or letter combination etc.
+A business cannot obtain an exclusive right to any of these through registration.
+In practice, names of this kind can be registered after something else is added to them, such as a place name, a person name, an inventive word or a letter combination etc.

 Distinctiveness